 Mr. Yousaf said: “Scotland’s reoffending price is at a 19-yr low, and the continued expansion of electronic monitoring will increase the alternatives available to control and monitor human beings serving all, or component, in their sentence in the network.

-“Last 12 months we normal all the hints of HM Inspectorate of Prisons for Scotland and HM Inspectorate of Constabulary in Scotland of their unbiased reports into the use of HDC.
-“By developing a specific offense of final unlawfully at large and introducing adjustments to the guidelines round HDC, we will, also, toughen this crucial a part of our justice system which prepares prisoners for release, reintegrates them into the network and reduces the danger of them reoffending.”
+“For the last 12 months, we normal all the hints of the HM Inspectorate of Prisons for Scotland and the HM Inspectorate of Constabulary in Scotland regarding their unbiased reports on the use of HDC.
+“By developing a specific offense of final unlawfully at large and introducing adjustments to the guidelines around HDC, we will also toughen this crucial part of our justice system, which prepares prisoners for release, reintegrates them into the network, and reduces the danger of them reoffending.”